Adult Choking Relief Techniques for Emergency Response

 1. Assess the Situation

-During a choking emergency, it's crucial to swiftly evaluate the choking adult's ability to breathe, speak, or cough.
-This initial assessment helps determine the severity of the situation and guides your next steps.
+During a choking emergency, quickly evaluate the adult’s ability to breathe, speak, or cough.
+This initial assessment helps determine whether the airway obstruction is partial or complete, which guides your next steps.

 2. Encourage Coughing